r3ap3rpy/vagrantseries/README.md

 This repository holds the support files for my corresponding course on Udemy.

+This is the [link](https://app.vagrantup.com/r3ap3rpy) for the vagrant boxes I have.

 There are many folders in this repo which correspond to a video.

 All you need to do to get started with the course is to install vagrant and the hyper-v on a windows 10 machine, later you will need virtual box too.